c2lang/documentation/documentation/docs/build_system/recipe_file.md

 Note that the path to each c2 file is relative to the position of the __recipe file__, not to that of the c2c binary.

+It's possible to let *c2c* show the latest recipe options by: *c2c --help-recipe*

 ### Global options

 Before all executable/lib targets, global configs may be specified.
 These have